 In addition to motivation, additional principles of andragogy should be considered, especially in online learning.
 A case study by Johnson (2014) adapted an appreciative inquiry model for organizational engagement in what Johnson (2014) called appreciative andragogy to strengthen the instructor-to-student relationship, identify online student resources and identify learning goals.
 The appreciative andragogy model includes four instructor-to-student contact interventions over the first four weeks of an online course that align with learner performance, engagement and motivation and are meant to build relationships.
-Johnson (2014) found that after the implementation period, 73 per cent of the students experienced a positive change in their motivation level and 68 per cent of the students experienced a positive change in student engagement.
+Johnson (2014) found that after the implementation period, 73 per cent of the students experienced a positive change in their performance level, 51 per cent of the students experienced a positive change in their motivation level and 68 per cent of the students experienced a positive change in student engagement.